Stara Krasnianka care house attack: Aftermath

-In the aftermath of the attack, the Ukrainian ombudsperson Denisova stated that over 50 elderly persons in the care home had been intentionally fired upon by a tank, and called the attack a "crime against humanity" by "racist occupation forces".
+In the aftermath of the attack, the Ukrainian ombudsperson Denisova stated that more than 50 elderly people in the care home had been deliberately fired upon by a tank, and called the attack a "crime against humanity" by "racist occupation forces".
 Serhiy Haidai, governor of Luhansk region, reported 56 victims from the attack, which he called "cynical and deliberate".
 He also said that 15 survivors had been kidnapped by the occupiers and taken to a geriatric hospital in Svatove, at the time under separatist control.
 On 20 March Ukraine's prosecutor general announced war crimes charges against Russia for the attack on a medical facility, and the US Embassy in Ukraine stated that Russia would bear responsibility for the crime.

 In the first half of April, a Russian Telegram channel published a video from the destroyed nursing home, which showed many burned bodies, ammunition and weapons among the ruins.
 The Washington Post "verified the location of the new video and some of the images by comparing them with multiple prewar archive videos and photographs of the nursing home".
-According to The Washington Post, "Our Donbas, a campaign group allied with the LPR, previously published photographs and a video package that showed select areas of damage to the nursing home and stated that more than 60 people were killed there.
-The group’s video footage and images, which were also verified by The Post, did not show any bodies or weaponry."

 Ukraine’s prosecutor general reported preliminary findings that matched Haidai’s account; his office announced war crimes charges against Russia for the attack.
 The area was under Russian control, and Ukrainian investigators had been unable to access the site.
 On 29 June the OHCHR published a report on the situation of human rights in Ukraine disclosing more information on the attack.
 According to the report, Ukraine’s armed forces bear a significant responsibility for what happened because "a few days before the March 11 attack, Ukrainian soldiers took up positions inside the nursing home, effectively making the building a target."